damianhakert/damianhakert.github.io/source/_posts/2015-12-07-why-we-shift-objectives-and-not-release-dates-at-gitlab.markdown

 I’m curious what the GitLab users think about time-based or feature-driven releases, specifically for open source projects.
 I’d love to hear if you have experience of both, how it affects your motivation and the quality of work.

-## In Part 2: How we manage releases for GitLab
+## Next: How we manage releases for GitLab

 Next week, in a follow-up to this post, Dmitriy will share specifics about how the GitLab team manage our releases, along with some tools and examples to coordinate work among a team.
-Subscribe to our newsletter to get notified when Part 2 is published.
+Subscribe to our newsletter which will include Part 2.

 <script src="//app-ab13.marketo.com/js/forms2/js/forms2.min.js"></script>
 <form id="mktoForm_1073"></form>